-In this case the EU General Court considered applications by the Russian energy companies Rosneft and Gazprom for the annulment of EU sanctions targeted at the Russian oil & gas sector in the light of Russia’s actions destabilising the situation in Ukraine.
+In Case T-715/14 NK Rosneft a.o. v.
+Council ELCI:EU:T:2018:544 and Joined Cases T-735/14 & T-799/14 Gazprom Neft v.
+Council ELCI:EU:T:2018:548, the Russian energy companies Rosneft and Gazprom applied to the EU General Court for the annulment of EU sanctions targeted at the Russian oil sector in the light of Russia’s actions destabilising the situation in Ukraine.

-The challenged measures were within Council Decision 2014/521/CFSP as amended and Council Regulation (EU) 833/2014 as amended.
-The grounds for annulment included:
+The sanctions are contained within Council Decision 2014/521/CFSP as amended and Council Regulation (EU) 833/2014 as amended.
+The grounds on which Rosneft and Gazprom contended they were unlawful included:

 - A failure to comply with the duty to give reasons under Article 296 TFEU;